nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 # Nordic RSE Unconference 2021

 We are planning an online unconference on June 29–30.
-The program will consist of your contributions and we encourage you to submit a quick abstract for a discussion topic, talk, demonstration or any other type of program you would like to run.
+The program will consist of your contributions and we encourage you to submit a short abstract for a discussion topic, talk, demonstration or any other type of program you would like to run.

 ## Dates: June 29-30, 13-16 CET (3 + 3 hours)